Leukemia in Children

 - Platelets (thrombocytes).
 Platelets help with blood clotting and stop bleeding.
 A child with low levels of platelets will bruise and bleed easily.

 There are different types of leukemia in children.
 Most leukemias in children are acute.
-This means they tend to grow quickly.
+The word "acute" means they tend to grow quickly.
 The most common types of leukemia in children are:

 - Acute lymphocytic (or lymphoblastic) leukemia (ALL).
-This is the most common type of leukemia in children.
+This type is the most common in children.
 About 3 out of 4 kids with leukemia have ALL.

 - Acute myelogenous (or myeloid, myelocytic, non-lymphocytic) leukemia (AML).
 Most of the remaining cases of leukemia in children are AML.